 Hightech thin grip

-ProKennex Kinetic Pro Speed II is the breakthrough in the industry, introducing state-of-the-art technologies that have magically cured tennis elbow of over 378+ players in just the first year of its launch.
-For its back-to-back ball lofts, it’s being rated as the game changing paddle providing ultimate power and speed.
+ProKennex Kinetic Pro Speed II is the breakthrough in the industry, introducing state-of-the-art technologies that have magically cured the tennis elbow of over 378+ players in just the first year of its launch.
+For its back-to-back ball lofts, it’s being rated as the game-changing paddle providing ultimate power and speed.

 Upon upgrading from the original Kinetic Pro Speed, it comes improvised with a thinner and broader core that takes down the weight to 7.8 ounces.
-It further has an edgeless design, opening up sharp edges that make the shot unpredictable during the drives rolling in quick games.
+It further has an edgeless design, opening up sharp edges, that we found quite classic, as it makes the shot unpredictable during the drives rolling in quick games.

-The 7 layer coating makes the surface thick enough that you can actually feel the touch at each shot plus the swing and bounce it creates.
+The 7-layer coating makes the surface thick enough that we could actually feel the touch at each shot plus the swing and bounce it creates.
 Total heaven, that is.
-The core, on the other hand, features an impact-resistant polymer that is all sturdy yet allows a proper spin, especially when you want to switch the game from high-speed shots to medium-low spinny dinks.
+The core, on the other hand, features an impact-resistant polymer that is all sturdy yet allows a proper spin, especially when we wanted to switch the game from high-speed shots to medium-low spinny dinks.